Faculty of Research & Knowledge Exchange

 My Wellbeing Series

-This series has been produced by Dr Yannis Pappas and Prof Julia Williams of the Research and Knowledge Exchange Faculty to offer short public-facing, informational videos on a range of topics concerning well-being.
-Please enjoy the series' first three chapters below.
-Thank you!
+This series was produced by Prof Yannis Pappas and Dr Julia Williams, former leads of the Research and Knowledge Exchange Faculty and offers informational videos on a range of well-being topics.

 Chapter 1: Ageing Well